 Mr. Y will have to reverse Rs 18 from input tax credit availed earlier.

 Sometimes, discounts are provided even if the same are not agreed with the supplier at the time of supply.
-Such discounts are generally given for bulk quantity, early payment, price reduction, etc.
+Such discounts (discount in GST)are generally given for bulk quantity, early payment, price reduction, etc.

 In such cases, where discount was not agreed at the time of sale, credit note with GTS cannot be issued as it does not satisfy the conditions of section 15(3).